Since 2017

 Step 11

-12. Sprinkle SECOND carcass with GREENS.
+12. Sprinkle the second carcass with the herbs.

 Step 12